K0lb3/tex2img/README.md

 ## Notes

-* Crunch isn't supported on Mac OS.
-(There is no equivalent for malloc_useable size.)
 * decompress_pvrtc seems to have some kind of problem on Mac OS.
 Mac users might have to use basisu_decompress instead.
-* decompress_etc has a memory leak.
+* decompress_etc has a heap corruption which causes a memory leak.
 The etc unpacking via basisu_decompress works fine tho.

 ## Functions